-Taxibeat is one App. that is worth recommending which you can download to your smartphone.
-It uses the taxi system to provide the transport.
-The benefits are if you’re in a difficult location with not a lot of taxis around it’s very handy.
-You can also choose a larger vehicle (good if you’re travelling with lots of luggage) and can select the best-rated drivers that speak English or other languages such as Italian, German or French.
-They charge the exact same rates as a normal taxi.
-It has proven very popular with locals and we find it very useful and reliable.
-The only downside is you can’t pre-book 24 hours ahead.
-If you need to book a taxi pick you up at a certain day or time, you need to arrange a pre-arranged taxi transfer.
+Taxibeat is one phone App that is worth recommending which you can download to your smartphone.
+It uses the taxi system to provide the transport and they charge the exact same rates as a normal taxi.
+The only downside to this App is you can’t pre-book 24 hours ahead.
+If you need to book a taxi to pick you up at a certain day or time, you need to arrange a pre-arranged taxi transfer.
 The cost of these pre-arranged taxis are very competitive and it guarantees you an arrival or departure vehicle with a modern large taxi with an English speaking driver.

 There is a good selection of international car hire companies operating in Greece.
 For the best rates, it is always best to research and book this online prior to your arrival.
 You can collect your vehicle at the airport or from major ports.
 We would only recommend hiring a car in Athens if you plan on venturing outside the city.
 You should check with your hotel on their parking rates and facilities.
 Street parking in central Athens is not easy to find for long periods of time and parking fines are inevitable.
 For non-EU license holders, an international drivers license has now become mandatory and should be presented with your drivers license issued in your country.

 Demonstrations and strikes